JoaquinArruiz/etch-a-sketch/README.md

 #### Known Issues:
 - Sometimes you can drag the grid
-- Add responsive design (you have to draw 1 cell by 1 in mobile devices)
+- Add responsive design (you have to draw 1 cell at the time in mobile devices)